confluentinc/ksql/docs/syntax-reference.rst

  KEY                      | Associates the message key in the Kafka topic with a column in the KSQL stream.
 You must
                           | be sure that the record key corresponds to the value in the key column and is in the right
                           | format.
 For more information, see :ref:`ksql_key_constraints`
- TIMESTAMP                | Associates a field within the message value in the Kafka topic with the ``ROWTIME`` column
+ TIMESTAMP                | Associates a field within the value of the message in the Kafka topic with the ``ROWTIME``
-                          | in the KSQL stream.
-If not supplied, the timestamp of the Kafka message, from the source
+                          | column in the KSQL stream.
-                          | stream, will be used.
 Time-based operations such as windowing will process
                           | a record according to the timestamp in ``ROWTIME``.
+                          |
+                          | If not supplied, the timestamp of the message in the Kafka topic will be used.
 ========================= ============================================================================================